arturmatlega/instalguru-blog-en/_drafts/what-is-timber-framing-and-how-to-install-roof-trusses.md

 The cheapest timber framing type is a gable roof.
 In this case, the simples roof trusses with rafters are used, as well as collar beam trusses.
 If the adjacent walls of the building are more than 11 meters apart, one should use a more expensive purlin truss.

-In case of hip and multi-pitched roofs, roof trusses are more complicated, and, threrefore, more difficult to construct.
-More elements are required and the costs of installation are higher.
+In case of hip and multi-pitched roofs, roof trusses are more complicated, and therefore, more difficult to construct.
+More elements are required, and the costs of installation are higher.

 **If your house is not large, consider buying a prefabricated roof truss.** In comparison with traditional roof trusses, it is often a far cheaper solution.